Nirziin/AI-Training/README.md

 - **Speed**: Time taken to process and translate text from images.
 - **Memory Efficiency**: Resource usage of the model.

-Graphs and tables will be utilized to present these metrics for easier comprehension.

 Here is the label repartition of my dataset :

 <p align="center">